Rosepetal2022/horse_show_portfolio_project/README.md

 npm install cors
 npm install dotenv

-Usase
+Usage:
+You will need to edit the ports in the backend and frontend.
+The vite port needs to be different then the backend port.
-In order to use this app you will need to create a .env for both the backend and the frontend of the server.
+Then you will need to start a local MySql instance on your computer and enter the db name and password in the backend server.
-The backend will need to include
+Finally run npm start for the backend server

 Start the frontend server:

 npm start
-Access the application in your web browser at http://localhost:3000.
+Access the application in your web browser at http://localhost:PORT.

 This project is licensed under the MIT License.